huntavore/huntavore.github.io/index.md

 </p>

 <p>
 If it was a buck, how many points did it have?
-To count the point has to hold  a ring.
+To count, the point has to hold  a ring.
 <input type="number" id="points" value="0" required>
 </p>